han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 My opinions

 basically is making a point that you should aim for long term, rather than short term.
 Working code is not what we aim fore, instead we want to aim for a good designed system, it pays in the long run.

-Quoting Margin Flower: "High quality code is cheaper to write"
+Quoting Margin Flower: "High quality code is cheaper to produce" https://martinfowler.com/articles/is-quality-worth-cost.html

 This is not about technical complexity per set. but to encourage the reader to adapt a strategic instead of tactical.